PolymerLabs/arcs/shell/docs/getting-started.md

 Eventually, Arcs will be spawned automatically based on user context.
 In the demo, the Arc is explicitly loaded via the `arc.manifest` file that represents a serialized representation of the demo Arc.
 That manifest file declares the following:

- * a view named `User` of type `Person` whose content is specified in `user.json`.
+ * a store named `User` of type `Person` whose content is specified in `user.json`.
  * a list of recipes that should be included into the Arc.
  * a recipe that stitches together three particles (HelloWorld, Greet and PersonalGreet).

 ## Recipes

 The recipe declares the particles that constitute (and run as part of) the program as well as how data flows through the particles in the Arc.
 Recipes can be hosted anywhere on the web and will eventually get crawled and indexed by Arcs.
-The same [manifest format](https://github.com/PolymerLabs/arcs/blob/master/runtime/manifest.md) is used to describe entity schemas (data types), views (sets of data), particles (code) and recipes (data flow).
+The same [manifest format](https://github.com/PolymerLabs/arcs/blob/master/runtime/manifest.md) is used to describe entity schemas (data types), stores (sets of data), particles (code) and recipes (data flow).

 For this simple demo we have five different manifest files.
 One for every particle, one that defines the `Message` schema and one that pulls it all together and describes the recipe and the Arc.
 Take a look at the [arcs.manifest](https://glitch.com/edit/#!/arcs-hello-world?path=arc.manifest) file and its comments for a closer look at how the higher-level recipe is specified.